d-exclaimation/pioneer/README.md

 try app.run()
 ```

+> 💡 Pioneer is built for Vapor and it doesn't require complicated setup to add it a Vapor application

 Finally, just ran the server with `swift run` and you should be able to make request to the server.